apache/mxnet/example/probability/VAE/VAE.md

 # VAE with Gluon.probability

-In this notebook, we will demonstrate how you can implement a Variational Auto-encoder(VAE) with Gluon.probability and MXNet's latest NumPy API.
+In this example, we will demonstrate how you can implement a Variational Auto-encoder(VAE) with Gluon.probability and MXNet's latest NumPy API.

 ```{.python .input}